taupirho/do-you-speak-vi/README.md

-A few useful commands to help you become fluent in the Unix text editor vi
+A few useful commands to help you become fluent in the Unix text editor vi.
+Note this assumes you are in **command** mode NOT **insert** mode

 **Useful vi commands**